lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 ## Phoenix LiveView

 A full stack paradigm which covers 90% of use-cases by putting the server first and pushing the Actor model all the way to the edge.
-With real functional programming, actual immutability, highly optimized templates and diffing you get a fully interactive web app while only writing Elixir code.
+With real functional programming, actual immutability, highly optimized templates and diffing to minimize data over the wire you get a fully interactive web app while only writing Elixir code.

 A simple design that covers immense ground.
 A LiveView marries a small Javascript library, a WebSocket and a server-side Actor that holds state.
 This allows us to leverage the runtime's immense capabilities with managing state and operating concurrently.
 We retain near-realtime latency.
 It spares us from maintaining layers of API and building out a full-fledged frontend app in some other framework.